tlswg/tls13-spec/draft-ietf-tls-tls13.md

 list being in the order of the client's preference, with most preferred first.

-PskKeyExchangeModes have the following meanings:
+PskKeyExchangeMode values have the following meanings:

 psk_ke
 : PSK-only key establishment.
 In this mode, the server MUST not